 This is a case where so many questions are still left unanswered.
-There were only two scenarios that could be involved with regards to David Hendricks.
-Either he is a husband and father capable of violently murdering his wife and three children and then effectively covering his tracks leaving no evidence behind and, then able to go on with a seemingly normal, respectable and successful life after his conviction is overturned and he is aquitted.
+There were only two scenarios that could be involved with regard to David Hendricks.
+Either he is a husband and father capable of violently murdering his wife and three children and then effectively covering his tracks leaving no evidence behind and, then able to go on with seemingly normal, respectable, and successful life after his conviction is overturned and he is acquitted.
 Or, he is a man who is entirely innocent of the murders of his family.
-Who genuinely was away on a business trip when his wife and children were brutally murdered inside his own home.
+A man who genuinely was away on a business trip when his wife and children were brutally murdered inside his own home.
 Worse than that, he was then accused, tried and convicted for the murders which he didn’t carry out.
 It’s very hard to wrap my head around either of these scenarios but what I find the most disturbing, is that one of them is true.
 We just don’t know which one.

 I have been lucky enough to talk with Steve Vogel and ask him some questions about this case and his book Reasonable Doubt.
 His answers are fascinating and show us just how much further this case has continued after the initial trial verdict back in 1984.Q & A with Author Steve Vogel

 Q. How difficult was it this being your own hometown, knowing many of the people involved and those investigating this crime?
 You were in a unique position and it’s a hard task to ask questions with such a personal knowledge and standing in the exact community where this crime happened.
 Was that something you battled with in writing Reasonable Doubt and being as honest and probing as you were in your writing?